heresy-dnd/campaign-notes/Session logs/Session 3 - Civilization!.md

 > The houses are quite tall.
 Some lean more into the victorian aesthetic while others are quite weird as they are 3 or 4 floors high.
 These look kind of square and stony all around.
 > (For reference, think of modern housing but made with bricks and wooden pylons)

-[[Bran Hornraven]] looks for any clues about the town, its inhabitants, and its ruler.
+[[Bran]] looks for any clues about the town, its inhabitants, and its ruler.
 He does not see anything of note.

 > Walking down the main road, you quickly come to a large open area.
 It looks like a square, tiled with brick.
 > Various market stalls are situated around the square and just as many guards overlooking the area.